bsullivan44/data_for_cosmonauts/README.md

 ## Requirements

-You will need:
+We will be using git, python, a suite of libraries in python, and jupyter notebook to write and run the code in.
+Therefore, You will need to install on your local machine:

 * Anaconda distribution
 * Git

 Go to 0-introduction to look for instructions on how to install.

 ## Data-Science